Compare Playwright vs Cypress

 Playwright vs Cypress

 Cypress Framework is an open-source automation tool for web app testing.
 Cypress supports JavaScript and is used for end-to-end testing.
-It also supports the Mocha test framework.
+By default comes with Mocha test framework.

 Cypress uses a different approach than the existing testing tools.
 When you run a script inside the browser, the script is executed in the same loop as your application.
 If you have some cases to be run outside the browser, Cypress leverages the Node.js server to handle it.